-There are a number of role playing games which could be enjoyed nearby your nursery and in surrounding areas.
+There are a number of role-playing games which could be enjoyed nearby your nursery and in surrounding areas.

 On the surface, Pretend-Play might look like a simple interaction between children.
 In fact, it isn't because in actual fact, Pretend Play allows for children to practise and demonstrate their learning in the EYFS Prime and Specific Areas.

-It requires kids to use their creative thinking skills as well as their reasoning skills (by the child, in role, deciding on the best way to react to a stimulus within the role-play game), meaning that deeper and more complex learning can take place within the individuals who are participating.
+It requires kids to use their creative thinking skills as well as their reasoning skills (by the child, in the role, deciding on the best way to react to a stimulus within the role-playing game), meaning that deeper and more complex learning can take place within the individuals who are participating.

 Children nearby one another can communicate and make decisions whilst they are in character, all of which allow them to take risks and explore different ideas and possibilities.

 Children's Role Play offers many benefits to its participants.
 It allows youngsters to wear a costume and use props in a specific setting such as a shop or home corner.
 The children are able to move about and be spontaneous.